RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 Disabling of Interrupts
 -----------------------

-A low overhead means that ensures mutual exclusion in uni-processor configurations is the disabling of interrupts around a critical section.
+A low overhead means that ensures mutual exclusion in uniprocessor configurations is the disabling of interrupts around a critical section.
 This is commonly used in device driver code.
 In SMP configurations, however, disabling the interrupts on one processor has no effect on other processors.